Toyota, BMW start joint research of lithium-ion batteries

-TOKYO Toyota Motor Corp (7203.T) and BMW AG (BMWG.DE) said on Tuesday they have started researching next-generation lithium-ion batteries together as part of their agreement last December to collaborate on various environmentally friendly technologies.
+TOKYO, March 27 Toyota Motor Corp and BMW AG said on Tuesday they have started researching next-generation lithium-ion batteries together as part of their agreement last December to collaborate on various environmentally friendly technologies.

 The research project focuses on boosting the performance and capacity of lithium-ion battery cells through the use of new combinations of materials for cathodes, anodes and electrolytes, they said in a joint statement.